jakubBone/Client-Server-Application/README.md

    This command will:
    - Build nad run the PostgreSQL container (using the postgres:15 image) with pre-configured credentials
    - Build and run the server container (start to listen on port 5000)
+   - Build and run the elasticsearch container (start to listen on port 9200)

 4. **Expose the Application**
    The application will be accessible at `http://localhost:5000`